darwincereska/notes.nvim/README.md

 Fetch updates from the remote repository (if configured).

 #### `:NoteDelete`
-Open fzf picker to select a note for deletion.
+Open Telescope picker to select a note for deletion.
 Confirmation prompt will appear before deletion.
 If git is enabled, uses `git rm` to properly remove the file from version control and commits the change.

 #### `:NoteHistory`
-Interactive commit browser for the currently open note.
-Keyboard shortcuts:
+Interactive commit browser for the currently open note using Telescope + NUI menus:
+1. Browse commits with Telescope (vim-navigable with `j`/`k`)
+2. Press `Enter` to open an interactive menu with options:
-- `Enter` - View note content at selected commit
+   - **View at this commit** - Opens the note content in a buffer
-- `Ctrl-r` - Revert to selected commit (with confirmation)
+   - **Revert to this commit** - Restores note to selected version (with confirmation)
-- `Ctrl-d` - Show diff between selected commit and HEAD
+   - **Show diff** - Displays diff between selected commit and HEAD

 Only works when the current buffer is a note file.

 #### `:NotesHistory`
-Interactive commit browser for all notes in the repository.
-Keyboard shortcuts:
+Interactive commit browser for all notes using Telescope + NUI menus:
+1. Browse all commits with Telescope (vim-navigable with `j`/`k`)
+2. Press `Enter` to open an interactive menu with options:
-- `Enter` - Show commit details and stats
+   - **Show commit details** - View commit message and stats
-- `Ctrl-f` - Browse files modified in selected commit
+   - **Browse files in commit** - Opens Telescope to browse modified files
-- `Ctrl-d` - Show full diff for selected commit
+   - **Show diff** - View full commit diff

-When browsing commit files:
+When browsing files in a commit:
+- Press `Enter` to open menu with:
-- `Enter` - View file content at that commit
+  - **View file at this commit** - Opens file content in buffer
-- `Ctrl-r` - Revert file to that commit (with confirmation)
+  - **Revert file to this commit** - Restores file (with confirmation)

 ## File Structure